27 Subtle Signs Your "Cold" Means Something Else

 Though coughs can have a variety of sounds that accompany them, if your cough is particularly loud, that could be a sign something more serious is going on.
 If your cough is extremely noisy or sounds more like a bark, it could be a sign you're dealing with pertussis—better known as whooping cough.

-You have pressure in your upper chest.
+You have pressure or pain in your chest.

 If your supposed cold is accompanied by pressure in your chest, it's important to talk to a doctor as soon as possible.
 In addition to heart conditions, chest pressure can be a sign of a tumor in your lungs or esophagus, conditions that are potentially deadly if not treated in a timely manner.

-While your ribs may hurt a little from consistent coughing, a normal cold shouldn’t cause chest pain.
-If you do notice a painful sensation in your chest, it’s time to make an appointment to be seen.
+Additionally, if you do notice a painful sensation in your chest, it's time to make an appointment to be seen.
 Chest pain can be a sign of a potentially-deadly heart condition, and can also signify the presence of cancers in the upper respiratory tract.

 Your legs hurt